 The Chinese market is still opening up for foreign products.
 The development of global brands in China is gaining momentum.
 Leading companies have plans to open a large number of branches in China in the upcoming years.
-Foreign brands are popular especially among the Chinese middle class and the young generation.
-The Chinese are craving for American lifestyle which results in the popularity of such brands as Starbucks, Apple and KFC.
-Purchasing American products is an indication of social status and high life.
+Foreign brands are popular, especially among the Chinese middle class and the young generation.
+The Chinese are craving the American lifestyle which results in the popularity of such brands as Starbucks, Apple, and KFC.
+Purchasing American products is an indication of social status and wealth.

 The infographic below shows the most popular global brands in China.
 Among the foreign companies with the most significant number of branches in China, we can find examples of the American chains (KFC, McDonald’s, Starbucks), the European chains (H&M, Carrefour, Sephora), as well as Japanese ones (Uniqlo, Lawson).

 What are the most popular global brands in China?

 The most developed global chain in China is the fast food chain KFC.
 The first KFC restaurant in China was opened in 1987 in Beijing.
 In 1988, sales in the Beijing branch reached the highest amount among all of the KFC restaurants worldwide.
 Since then, KFC opened roughly 5,000 restaurants throughout China.
 The key to KFC’s success in China is serving the local dishes as well as adjusting to the taste of Chinese citizens.
 For example, the chicken twister is prepared in imitation of Peking duck.

 Starbucks is in second place.
 At the moment there are around 3,400 Starbucks branches in China.
 Recently the company announced that there were plans to open another 3,000 Starbucks coffee shops in China by the end of 2022.
 It means opening 600 branches in a year which equals opening a new coffee shop every 15 hours!